leanprover/lean4/src/emacs/README.md

 Please choose your installation method from the following scenarios, and add the elisp code to your emacs setup:

-Case 1: Build lean from source
+Case 1: Build Lean from source
 -----------------------------

 ```elisp